AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Keen Hearing and Smell.*** The Raijū has Advantage on Wisdom (Perception) checks that rely on hearing or smell.

-***Legendary Resistance (1/Day).*** If the Raijū fails a saving throw, they can choose to succeed instead.
+***Legendary Resistance (1/Day).*** If the Raijū fails a Saving Throw, they can choose to succeed instead.
 Once their Legendary Resistance feature is used, they lose access to their Static Charge feature.

 ***Spark Path.*** The Raijū leaves behind streaks of lightning as they move, which are 5 foot wide, shed dim light in a 20-foot radius, and last until the start of their next turn. *Dexterity Saving Throw:* DC 16, when this path first appears in a creature's space or a creature enters the path or ends their turn there. *Failure:* 7 (2d6) Lightning damage.